 You can make amazingly soft, delicately chewy, deliciously sweet marshmallows at home.

-Each soft billowy square of vanilla-flavored candy is perfect on its own, but you can use them to make extraordinary s’mores or you can add them to a cup of hot chocolate, or even cut them into small pieces to add to hot chocolate bombs.
+Each soft billowy square of vanilla-flavored candy is perfect on its own, but you can use them to make extraordinary s'mores.
+You can also add them to a cup of hot chocolate or even cut them into small pieces to add to hot chocolate bombs.

-Be sure to watch this video to see how to make homemade marshmallows.
+Be sure to watch this video to see how to make marshmallows.

 - butter or non-stick baking spray - Grease the inside of a 9X13-inch pan well.
 I prefer the flavor of butter but the non-stick baking spray works well too.